David-Norm/David-Norm.github.io/README.md

 My name is David Norman.
 I am currently a senior at the University of Washington, Tacoma, pursuing my Bachelor of Arts in Computer Science.
 I also hold a minor in Business Data Analytics, which strengthens my ability to leverage data to drive sustainable business growth and support strategic decision-making.

 ### About Me
-I grew up surrounded by technology.
-My father and siblings were always deeply engaged with computers, and naturally, I followed their lead.
+I have two beautiful children, a 5 year old daughter and 1 year old son, who keep me very active.
+There are many hobbies I enjoy such as rock climbing, music, and video games.
+Since I grew up surrounded by technology, my father and siblings were always deeply engaged with computers, and naturally, I followed their lead.
 From a young age, I’ve been fascinated by how computers operate and how meaningful insights can be drawn from the data they produce.
 This curiosity has evolved into a passion for using technology and analytics to develop innovative ideas and make informed decisions about the future.

 </td>
 <td width="55%" valign="top">